 Various outside scholarships are available for students.
 These scholarships come from local and state civic groups, community organizations as well as national sources.

-Scholarships are available in guidance at Mrs. Czehowski's desk.
-Please stop by and reference this area.
+Scholarships are available in the school counseling office on the scholarship board and on the scholarship webpage.
 Keep in mind that scholarship applications are added frequently so please check back often.

 Work-study aid is an opportunity for students to work part-time in a campus setting to earn money for books, supplies and everyday living expenses.
 Work-study aid is not directly connected to each semester’s tuition bill but is given to students in the form of an hourly wage.